-Boost your income: make money from the spare room
+How to make money from your spare room

-The spare room was once a place where we stored all those things we didn’t know what to do with.
-To help you decide if it’s a good idea, we have put together 10 tips and facts.
+For many of us our spare room is a place where we store all those things we don’t know what to do with.

-Whether you intend to rent a room in a house or let it, we have put together 10 facts and tips which may help you make your mind up.
+Whether you intend to rent a room in a house or let it, OnTheMarket has put together nine facts and tips which may help you make your mind up.

 1. The rise of ‘The Rigsby Effect’

 Remember the television series Rising Damp, in which the landlord Rigsby, played by Leonard Rossiter, rented out rooms?
 According to the insurance firm Liverpool Victoria, the number of homeowners renting out a spare room has increased from 1.4 per cent to 2.7 per cent in the past five years.